 - Author: Judith Elkin, Sian Bailey, Mary Norton

-Free Delivery On All UK Orders
+Free Delivery On UK Orders Over £25

 Arrietty's father, Pod, was an expert Borrower.
 He could scale curtains using a hatpin, and bring back a doll's teacup without breaking it.
 Girls weren't supposed to go borrowing but as Arrietty was an only child her father broke the rule, and then something happened which changed their lives.